overvis/overvis-docs/overvis-connect/ext0001-device-params.md

 ## `0002` Read Parameters

-Reading a block of parameters (settings) from non-volatile memory.
+Reading a block of parameters (settings) from persistent memory.

 ### Request